Family: Legal reforms

+Gender equality

 Legal reforms to family laws have taken place in many countries during the past few decades.
 These dealt primarily with gender equality within marriage and with divorce laws.
 Women have been given equal rights in marriage in many countries, reversing older family laws based on the dominant legal role of the husband.
 Coverture, which was enshrined in the common law of England and the US for several centuries and throughout most of the 19th century, was abolished.
 In some European countries the changes that lead to gender equality were slower.
 The period of 1975–1979 saw a major overhaul of family laws in countries such as Italy, Spain, Austria, West Germany, and Portugal.
 In 1978, the Council of Europe passed the Resolution (78) 37 on equality of spouses in civil law.
 Among the last European countries to establish full gender equality in marriage were Switzerland.
 In 1985, a referendum guaranteed women legal equality with men within marriage.
 The new reforms came into force in January 1988.
 In Greece, in 1983, legislation was passed guaranteeing equality between spouses, abolishing dowry, and ending legal discrimination against illegitimate children.
 In 1981, Spain abolished the requirement that married women must have their husbands' permission to initiate judicial proceedings the Netherlands, and France in the 1980s.
 In recent decades, the marital power has also been abolished in African countries that had this doctrine, but many African countries that were former French colonies still have discriminatory laws in their marriages regulations, such regulations originating in the Napoleonic Code that has inspired these laws.

+Divorce

 In some countries (predominantly Roman Catholic) divorce was legalized only recently (e.g. Italy (1970), Portugal (1975), Brazil (1977), Spain (1981), Argentina (1987), Ireland (1996), Chile (2004) and Malta (2011)) although annulment and legal separation were options.
 The Philippines still does not allow divorce. (see Divorce law by country).
 The laws pertaining to the situation of children born outside marriage have also been revised in many countries (see Legitimacy (family law)).